Hannah Marshall (actress)

-Hannah Marshall is a New Zealand actress.
+Hannah Marshall is a New Zealand actress, screenwriter, director and producer.
 She played Beth Wilson on Shortland Street and Loretta Schembri on Packed to the Rafters.
+She acted in, and was a story producer for, Raised by Refugees.

 Marshall was nominated for the Logie Award for Most Popular New Female Talent in 2011 for her role in Packed to the Rafters.